oopsliu/test18/sysPrompt.md

 When generating suggestions:
 -   Create a new section at the end of the transcribed Markdown.
 No need to mention "digital" in the section title.
 -   For each suggestion, clearly state:
     -   Suggestion: Either `Replace existing question` or `Add new question`.
-For replacements, mention which question is being replaced.
-For additions, place them at the end of the survey to avoid disrupting the original flow.
+For additions, always append new questions at the end of the survey to preserve the original question sequence and flow.
+Map questions must always be placed at the end of the survey.
     -   Reason: Briefly explain why you provide this suggestion.

 ## Essential question types (for suggestions only)